 Also, I should make sure you know what an ink sac is.
 Basically, it’s a soft bladder that stores ink inside of a fountain pen (not to be confused with an ink cartridge).
 They’re typically found inside of almost every vintage fountain pen, but may be found in a few newer pens as well.
 If you’re still not sure what I’m talking about and want a photo, take a look at my visual glossary for fountain pens and scroll down to the word “sac”.

 In order to see if I could get ink to melt a sac, I needed two things: ink and an ink sac.
 Since I restore my own pens I had plenty of new ink sacs sitting around.
+I should note that these are latex sacs, not silicon.
 I also have a good selection of fountain pens inks, but not just any ink would do for this test.
 According to Richard Binder, inks that are more alkaline are more likely to damage the sacs.
 Looking at his list of different ink pHs, I realized I had a few inks that were highly alkaline.
 Specifically, I had a bottle of Iroshizuku Yama-budo with a pH of 9.47 and a sample of Noodler’s Apache Sunset with a pH of 8.4.
 I also wanted to try out a few high-saturation inks just to see what happened, so I also used Diamine Majestic Blue and J. Herbin Emerald Of Chivor.I wanted to do a long-term test, so I added some ink to 5ml sample vials to prevent evaporation.
 I cut a new sac into four equally-sized pieces and hooked each one onto a paper clip.
 The paper clip was purely to make it easier to fish the sacs out of the ink.
 I submerged the sac 3/4 into the ink and let it sit.
 Periodically I would check each sac to see if anything had happened to it.
 I started out checking the sacs every week and my results looked something like this:

 - Day 0: Filled the vials with ink and partially submerged the sacs.